sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/getting-started.md

 If you encounter issues, here are a few things to check:
 - Ensure all Docker containers are running correctly
 - Verify the API definition is properly configured in the Tyk Dashboard
-- Check the Tyk Gateway logs for any error messages
+- Check the Tyk Gateway logs for any error messages.
+Most of the time it'll be syntax errors in the stream configuration.
+In such case, you might see 404 since the API definition has not been created in Tyk

 Tyk Streams is currently an [Early Access]({{< ref "frequently-asked-questions/using-early-access-features" >}}) feature.
 If a crash or an issue is encountered then Tyk Gateway can be restarted and the logs can be inspected as follows: